-- Local impact.
-Each application will need to consider the impact to local services, residents, businesses, commuters and emergency accesses.
-If specific groups are likely to be affected by the filming, a stakeholder communications plan will be required before your application is approved.
+Local impact.
+Each application will need to consider the impact to local

+  services, residents, businesses, commuters and emergency accesses.
+If specific

+  groups are likely to be affected by the filming, a stakeholder communications

+  plan will be required before your application is approved.

-Listed below are the locations and relevant organisation in which enquiries should be directed.
-If your chosen location is not listed below, please contact our marketing communications team who will endeavour to put you in touch with the relevant organisation or owner.
+  Listed below are the locations and relevant organisation in which enquiries

+  should be directed.
+If your chosen location is not listed below, please contact

+  our marketing communications team who will endeavour to put you in touch with

+  the relevant organisation or owner.

   Woking town centre

-Requests to undertake filming or promotional activities within the public areas of Woking town centre falls under the jurisdiction of two organisations.
+  Requests to undertake filming or promotional activities within the public areas

+  of Woking town centre falls under the jurisdiction of two organisations.

-- Woking Shopping manages bookings within the shopping centres (Peacocks and Wolsey Shopping Centres) and for Jubilee Square, Mercia Walk and Commercial Way.
+  - Victoria Place manages bookings within Woking town centre's shopping centre

+  and for Jubilee Square, Mercia Walk and Commercial Way.

   Phone: 01483 741 000